 But let's not get hung up on small details:

-"Real democracy" as surely everyone should now by now, requires worshipful respect of the untrammeled and absolute "the free market," as expressed by "the will of the people," as possibly influenced by gazillions of dollars lawfully spent by corporations and lobbies to influence an outcomes which, they insist, benefit everyone, operating freely at every level of government and every sector of "the free market."
+"Real democracy" as surely everyone should know by now, requires worshipful respect of the untrammeled and absolute "free market," as expressed by "the will of the people," as possibly influenced by gazillions of dollars lawfully spent by corporations and lobbies to influence outcomes which, they insist, benefit everyone, operating freely at every level of government and every sector of "the free market."

 Moreover, the funding corporations are often willing to draft the actual legislation offered up for vote in the House and the Senate by the politicians the corporations put into office with their gazillions of unlimited "donations" to the candidates' super pacs.
 It's a wonderfully efficient system, and it costs the ordinary voter absolutely nothing!
 (I'm talking about "direct cost," naturally.)

 Old people, even the very rich old people in the USA--long a national security state requiring the distribution of an ever-escalating supply of guns for everyone with re-loadable magazines for maximum fire-power to protect the people--are especially at risk.
 Because they're old, and slow.